sammyfung/hk0weather/README.md

 hk0weather
 ==========

-hk0weather is a open source project to collect/crawl useful weather information/data from Hong Kong Observatory, and convert collected data into machine-readable format (eg. JSON).
+hk0weather is a open source project to scrap useful weather data from Hong Kong Observatory, and convert collected data into machine-readable format (eg. JSON).

-hk0weather is written in python, with use of scrapy (a web crawl framework in python) and regular expression.
+hk0weather is written in python + scrapy web scraping framework + regular expression.

 Source code is available on github.